With over 6,500 students and 1,500+ positive reviews, this course is Udemy's most popular course for learning Entity Framework!

 Whether you're new to Entity Framework, or been using it for a while but are looking for a comprehensive course with a clean structure to fill the missing parts, you're going to love this course.

 By the end of watching this course, you'll be able to:

 Unlike other books or courses that teach Entity Framework like a manual, Mosh walks you through real-world scenarios using his extensive experience in the field.
 Not only does he teach you the fundamentals of Entity Framework, he'll also teach you best practices along the way.

-This course is produced with Entity Framework 6 and will be updated as new versions of Entity Framework come out.
+This course is produced with Entity Framework 6.
 If you're using an older version of Entity Framework, you can still take this course as long as your version of Entity Framework is 4.1 or higher.